OpenEvalProject/evals/manuscripts/elife-81167/v1/manuscript.md

 All the simulations were performed using the a99SB-disp force field, which is a modified form of the a99SB force field that improves the modelling of intrinsically disordered peptides while retaining the accurate description of folded proteins.
 To parameterize the SL1 from RNA, the RNA-Shaw force field was used (Tan et al., 2018).

-## MD simulations
+### MD simulations

-## Unbiased MD simulations of Nsp1N
+#### Unbiased MD simulations of Nsp1N

 All the atomistic MD simulations were performed using the GROMACS 2021.3 package (Abraham et al., 2015) employing the a99SB-disp force field (Robustelli et al., 2018).
 Energy minimization was conducted using 50,000 steps of the steepest descent algorithm and setting the tolerance to 100 kJ mol−1 nm−1.
 The equilibration process was performed in two steps, applying harmonic restraints to all heavy atoms in the system (harmonic constant: 1000 kJ mol−1 nm−1).
 First, a 5 ns heating in the NVT ensemble was performed, using the V-rescale (τ=0.1 ps) as thermostat (Bussi et al., 2007).
 Two different groups were used for temperature coupling: one for the protein and one comprising water molecules and ions.
 The reference temperature was set to 310 K. Second, the system was equilibrated during 15 ns in the NPT ensemble using V-rescale (Bussi et al., 2007) (τ=0.5 ps) and Berendsen (Berendsen et al., 1984) (τ=0.5 ps) as thermostat and barostat, respectively.
 The same temperature coupling groups were kept during the NPT equilibration step.
 The final structure from the equilibration process was used as a starting point for the MD simulations.
 All systems were simulated in the NPT ensemble with periodic boundary conditions using the same parameters as in the equilibration step and removing the harmonic restraints.
 The particle mesh Ewald method was used for treating long-range electrostatics using a cutoff of 12 A (Darden et al., 1993).
 A time step of 2 fs was used for all simulations after imposing constraints on the hydrogen stretching modes.
 We ran one replica of 1 μs of Nsp1N from SARS-CoV-2, and one replica of 1 μs of the three Nsp1N homologues (human SARS-CoV-1 and two Bat CoVs).
 For the Nsp1FL-RNA complex, we ran 1 replica of 500 ns for each model, A and B. Considering all the systems simulated leads to a total simulation time of 5 ms.

-## Unbiased MD simulations of Nsp1FL
+#### Unbiased MD simulations of Nsp1FL

 The AlphaFold 2.0 Nsp1FL structure model that was used to construct the Nsp1FL-RNA complex was isolated from the complex, parameterized with the a99SB-disp force field, and solvated with TIP4P-D water molecules in an octahedral box.
 We used the same energy minimization and equilibration protocol as the one we applied in the Nsp1N simulations.
 Post equilibration, we ran three independent replicas of Nsp1FL for 1 μs each starting from the same conformation but with different initial velocities each.

-## SWISH simulations
+### SWISH simulations

 SWISH (Woo et al., 2010; Min et al., 2020) is a Hamiltonian replica-exchange enhanced sampling technique that increases the conformational sampling of proteins by scaling the interaction of the apolar atoms of the protein with the water molecules.
 In this way, water molecules acquire more hydrophobic physicochemical properties that allow them to induce the opening of hydrophobic cavities.
 Including organic fragments in the solvent during the SWISH simulations has been shown to stabilize the cavities that open up during the simulation (Comitani and Gervasio, 2018; Oleinikovas et al., 2016).
 All SWISH simulations presented in this work, that is, of the Nsp1N of SARS-CoV-2 and the three CoV homologues, were run employing the same protocol: six different parallel 500 ns replicas, each one at a specific scaling factor (λ, ranging evenly from 1.00 to 1.35) value, in the presence of benzene (1 M concentration) as co-solvent.
 Since we ran six replicas per SWISH simulation, the total accumulated time is 12 μs.
 Besides the scaling factors, all other parameters for both equilibration and production are the same as in the ones used for the unbiased MD simulations.
 Before each production run, six independent equilibration steps were carried out, one for each λ value.
 A contact-map-based bias was introduced for each replica to prevent the possible unfolding of the protein in high scaling factor replicas.
 The optimal upper wall value for the contact map was tuned based on the unbiased simulations.
 The benzene molecules for the mixed-solvent simulations were parametrized using Gaussian 16 (Frisch et al., 2016) with Amber GAFF-2 force field (Mukherjee et al., 2011) and RESP charges.

-## Pocket detection
+### Pocket detection

-## Crystal structures
+#### Crystal structures

 In order to evaluate whether binding pockets exist in the Nsp1 and quantify their physicochemical properties, the crystal structure of Nsp1N (PDB entry 7K7P) was analyzed with Fpocket12 and DoGSiteScorer that is available as part of the modelling server ProteinPlus (Volkamer et al., 2012).
 Fpocket is a geometry-based cavity detection algorithm that employs Voronoi tessellation and α spheres to identify pockets in the protein structure.
 In this context, an α sphere is defined as a sphere that contacts four atoms on its boundary and contains no internal atom.
 Similarly, DoGSiteScorer is an algorithm for pocket and druggability prediction that employs 3D difference of Gaussian filters to detect cavities and a support vector machine to score the identified binding sites.

-## MD simulations
+#### MD simulations

 The trajectories were analyzed with MDpocket (Dominguez et al., 2003), an open source to detect binding pockets along MD simulations.
 MDpocket was run over down-sampled and reference-aligned trajectories with a time step of 100 ps between each frame.
 The corresponding minimized Nsp1N structure was chosen as a reference structure for each different system.
 The outputs let us identify and visualize the pockets observed throughout the whole simulation time with the PyMol software (PyMOL, 2022).
 This analysis has been performed along all the trajectories resulting from MD and SWISH simulations.
 Additionally, the software lets us compute the volume of the selected pockets.

-## Druggability assessment
+### Druggability assessment

 FTDyn and FTMap algorithms proved to be accurate in locating binding hotspots in proteins, that is, regions of the surface that majorly contribute to the free energy of binding.
 This approach is based on the fast and accurate distributions of 16 different small organic probes on the protein surface.
 Each probe is docked billions of times and map onto the target surface and scored according to an energy-based function (Dennis et al., 2002).
 Hence, the lowest energy probes are retained, locally minimized, and clustered.
 Ultimately, clusters of different probes are clustered together into a consensus cluster.
 The main binding hotspot is then identified as the consensus cluster containing the highest number of different probe fragments.
 We first employed FTDyn, a faster version of the FTMap algorithm without local minimization, to identify the most bound-like conformation in our unbiased MD simulations.
 We extracted 25 representative conformations from the MD simulation of SARS-CoV-2 Nsp1N, one from each of the first 25 most populated clusters (https://github.com/Gervasiolab/Gervasio-Protein-Dynamics/tree/master/nsp1/ftmap;).
 The 10,000-frame trajectory was clustered employing the gromos algorithm with a cutoff of 0.1 nm.
 Hence, we processed these structures with FTDyn server and determined the median number of interactions between probe molecules and each protein residue across the structural ensemble.
 We then assigned a contact score to each structure in the ensemble.
 The contact score is calculated as the sum of the number of residues in a given structure with a number of contacts higher than the median.
 We then calculated an ensemble score averaging over the 25 contact scores of the structures in the ensemble.
 Finally, we retained the structures in our 25-structure ensemble with a contact score higher than the average, as they were considered to be the best approximations of bound-like conformations.
 We further processed these 11 structures with FTMap to have a better prediction of binding hotspots on the Nsp1N surface.

-## Crystallographic data
+### Crystallographic data

 The N-terminal domain of SARS-CoV-2 Nsp1 was purified and crystallized as previously described (Ma et al., 2022).
 Fifty-nine potential fragment hits obtained from computational fragment screening of the Maybridge Ro3 library were purchased and fragments soaked into Nsp1N crystals and validated through X-ray diffraction experiments in quasi-automated mode at ESRF beamline MASSIF-1.
 Data analysis of the 59 datasets was conducted in the multi-crystal system PanDDA (Pearce et al., 2017).
 One hit was subsequently verified by manual inspection in COOT followed by refinement in Phenix.

-## Thermal shift assay
+### Thermal shift assay

 The potential 59 fragments hits were tested using TSA at 2 mM containing 1% (v/v) DMSO using SARS-CoV-2 NSP1N at 1.25 mg/mL.
 The change in inflection temperature (Ti) would indicate a change in protein stability as the result of the protein-fragment interaction.
 NSP1N in the presence of 1% (v/v) DMSO was used as a control.
 Each fragment was tested in triplicate.
 The averaged Ti values for each fragment were calculated from each triplicate group.
 The change of inflection temperature (∆Ti) for fragments was calculated by subtracting the averaged Ti of the control group from the values of each triplicate group.
 Some fragments display atypical unfolding curves at 2 mM concentration.
 The Ti values of these were remeasured at lower concentrations of 1, 0.5, 0.25, or 0.125 mM.
-Correspondingly, 0.5%, 0.25%, 0.125%, or 0.0625% (v/v) DMSO in 1.25 mg/mL protein were used as control.ΔTi=averagedTi(protein_fragments)−averagedTi(protein_DMSO)
+Correspondingly, 0.5%, 0.25%, 0.125%, or 0.0625% (v/v) DMSO in 1.25 mg/mL protein were used as control.

+$$
+ΔTi=averagedTi(protein_fragments)−averagedTi(protein_DMSO)
+$$

-## Microscale thermophoresis
+### Microscale thermophoresis

 To label SARS-CoV-2 Nsp1N with a fluorescent dye, 100 nM of RED-TRIS-NTA second-generation dye (MO-L018, NanoTemper, Müchen, Germany) was mixed with 800 nM SARS-CoV-2 Nsp1N and incubated for 30 min on ice.
 The mixture was centrifuged in a Thermo Scientific Pico 17 MicroCentrifuge, 24-Pl Rotor at 15,000× g for 10 min at 4°C to remove aggregates.
 The labelled protein was diluted to 100 nM in assay buffer (buffer E supplemented with 0.05% Pluronic(R) F-127) and the fragment hits 2E10 were diluted from 200 to 40 mM with assay buffer.
 Fifty µL of DMSO was mixed with 200 µL of assay buffer as ligand buffer.
 The fragment solutions were serially diluted with ligand buffer with a dilution factor of 1.5, obtaining 16 fragment solutions.
 Then, an equal volume of protein solution was mixed with each diluted fragment solution and incubated for 30 min at 4°C to reach the binding equilibrium.
 The final fragment concentrations were from 20mM to 45.7 µM, each containing 10% DMSO.
 The final protein concentration in each sample was 50 nM.
 The samples were centrifuged at 6000 rpm for 10 min before the supernatant was being loaded into capillaries and detected in the Monolith NT.115 Pico instrument (NanoTemper, Müchen, Germany) under the Pico-RED channel with 20% excitation power and 40% MST power under the Expert mode in the MO.Control software.
 The temperature was set at 25°C. The fragment hit 2E10 was also tested on SARS-CoV-2 Nsp1FL using the same method.
 All measurements were performed in triplicate.
 The data were analyzed, and the figures were generated in the MO.Affinity Analysis software.

-## Phylogenetic analysis
+### Phylogenetic analysis

 The 283 sequences of different α- and β-CoVs of different subgenera were obtained from the CDD, family accession number cl41742.
 The sequences were aligned with MEGA, version 11.0.11 (Tamura et al., 2021).
 The resulting multi-sequence alignment was used to construct the maximum-likelihood tree with MEGA.
 The resulting tree was rendered with the iTol webserver (Letunic and Bork, 2021).